TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1175.530 Curriculum Requirements – Cosmetology

-Each licensed cosmetology school shall provide a program consisting of a minimum of 1500 clock hours or a 50 credit hour equivalency (1 credit hour equals 30 clock hours) of instruction as follows:
+Each licensed cosmetology school shall provide a program consisting of a minimum of 1500 clock hours or a 50 credit hour equivalency (1 credit hour equals 30 clock hours) of instruction.
+The licensed cosmetology school may provide online hours in theory, but online hours shall not exceed 10% of the hours required in each of subsections (a), (b), (c), (d), (e), (f) and (g).
+Instruction shall be a combination of classroom instruction and hands on (practical and technical) experience.
+The minimum subjects and number of hours shall be as follows for each category of training:

 1) tools and their use;